-If you decide to work or do a paid internship in the Netherlands, you will need to obtain Dutch basic health insurance.
+If you decide to work or do a paid internship in the Netherlands, you will need to get Dutch basic health insurance.
+This usually costs around € 130 per month.
 Many employers will not let you start working unless you provide proof that you have a Dutch health insurance policy.
-This usually costs around € 138 per month.
-If you have a lower income, you can receive health insurance benefit to help with the monthly costs.
+If you have a lower income, you can receive health insurance benefit to help with the monthly costs (zorgtoeslag).

-Although the Netherlands has a privatised health insurance system, it is highly regulated by the government who set monthly premiums and costs of treatments.
-Most healthcare providers require that you pay the first part of medical costs (€ 385 in 2023) as 'your own risk'.
+Although the Netherlands has a privatised health insurance system, it is highly regulated by the government who sets monthly premiums and costs of treatments.
+Most healthcare providers require that you pay the first part of medical costs (€ 385 in 2024) as 'your own risk'.
 After that, your insurance will cover the rest.

-Most health insurance packages cover basic medical care, but not include dental, opticians, or physiotherapy.
+Most health insurance packages cover basic medical care, but do not include dental, opticians, or physiotherapy.
 Other extensive treatments may also not be covered.
 Read your policy carefully and choose additional packages where necessary.

 Once a year, you can change healthcare providers.
 This must be arranged before 31 December.
 You can compare policies online to find the best one for you.
+For any other healthcare related questions, check out www.zorgverzekeringslijn.nl/english